-This could include using the funding for your home care to employ the home carers you choose or the company you want the council to arrange to deliver your home care.
+This could include using the funding for your care at home to employ the Support Assistants you choose or the company you want the council to arrange to deliver your Care at Home Service.

 See the section on Self Directed Support for more details.